temporalio/sdk-java/README.md

 A Cadence client application consists from two main types of components: activities and workflows.

+## Cadence Terminology
-Activities are business level tasks that implement your application logic like calling services or transcoding media files.
+- *Activity* is a business level task that implement your application logic like calling a service or transcoding a media file.
-Activities can be both short and long running.
-Usually it is expected that each activity implements a single well defined action.
+             Usually it is expected that an activity implements a single well defined action.
+Activity can be both short and long running.
+              It can be implemented as synchronous method or fully asynchronously involving multiple processes.
+Activity is executed *at most once*.
+              It means that Cadence service never request activity execution more than once.
+If for any reason activity is not completed within specified timeout an error is reported to the workflow and it decides how to handle it.
+              There is no limit on potential activity duration.

-Workflows are orchestrators of activities.
-They fully control which activities and in what order are executed.
+- *Workflow* is a program that orchestrates activities.
+It has a full control which activities and in what order are executed.
-Workflows do not affect external world directly, only through activities.
+             Workflow must not affect external world directly, only through activities.
 What makes workflow code "a workflow" is that its state is preserved by Cadence.
 So any failure of a worker process that hosts a workflow code does not affect workflow execution.
              It continues as if these failures do not happen.
 At the same time activities can fail any moment for any reason.
              But as workflow code is fully fault tolerant it is guaranteed to get notification about activity failure or timeout and act accordingly.
+There is no limit on a potential workflow duration.
+- *Query* is a synchronous (from the caller point of view) operation that is used to report a workflow state.
+Note that query is inherently read only and cannot affect a workflow state.
+- *Signal* is an external asynchronous request to a workflow.
+It can be used to deliver any notification or update to a running workflow at any point of its existence.
+- *Domain* is a namespace like concept.
+Any entity stored in Cadence is always stored in a specific domain.
+For example when a workflow is started it is started in a specific domain.
+Cadence guarantees a workflow id uniqueness within a domain.
+Domains are created and updated though a separate CRUD API or through CLI.
+- *Task List* When a workflow requests an execution of an activity behind the scene Cadence creates an *activity task* and puts it into a *Task List* which is essentially a queue persisted inside a Cadence service.
+Then a client side worker that implement the activity receives the task from the task list and invokes an activity implementation.
+For this to work task list name that is used to request an activity execution and configure a worker should match.
+- *Workflow ID* is a business level ID of a workflow execution (aka instance).
+Cadence guarantees uniqueness of an ID within a domain.
+An attempt to start a workflow with a duplicated ID results in a *already started* error.
+- *Run ID* is a UUID a Cadence service assigns to each workflow run.
+If allowed by a configured policy it might be possible that after workflow is closed or failed it can be executed again with the same *Workflow ID*.
+Each such reexecution is called a *run*.
+*Run ID* is used to uniquely identify a run even if it shares a *Workflow ID* with others.
+- *Client Stub* is a client side proxy used to make remote invocations to an entity it represents.
+For example to start a workflow a stub object that represents this workflow is created through a special API.
+Then this stub is used to start, query or signal the corresponding workflow.

 # Activities